-Boeing to cut 10% of workforce as it sees big Q3 loss
+Boeing To Cut 10% Of Workforce As It Sees Big Q3 Loss

 The company plans to cease production of the 767 Freighter in 2027 once it completes production on current orders.

-Ortberg also vowed to take "additional oversight" of Boeing's troubled defense and space businesses, which will experience "substantial new losses" in the third quarter, he said in the message to employes.
+Ortberg also vowed to take "additional oversight" of Boeing's troubled defense and space businesses, which will experience "substantial new losses" in the third quarter, he said in the message to employees.

 Ortberg joined Boeing in August after a leadership shakeup initiated in the wake of a January incident on Alaska Airlines in which a window blew out mid-flight, necessitating an emergency landing on a 737 MAX, the aircraft involved in two fatal crashes in 2018 and 2019.